 Course Catalog | Tickets Required | Course Designation | Free CoursesLectures and Panels | Participation Courses | Prerequisite Courses | Repeat Courses

 Advance registration guarantees you a seat in any paid course.
-All programs, including the free "F" courses, require a ticket for admission, with the exception of Live TV courses (FTV101A, FTV101B, FTV201, FTV202 and FTV301).
+All programs, including the free "F" courses, require a ticket for admission, with the exception of Live TV courses.
 All you need to attend a Live TV course is your Midwinter Meeting badge.

 Top of Page